gullerya/data-tier/README.md

 - Support custom pre-processors for both data-to-view and view-to-data flows
 - Add OOTB rule for HTML classes management
+- Add rule for `href` attribute
+- Get back to the API flavor where there is no colon in the paths, only dots from the tie name and further
 - API reference

 #### Versions